Xinglab/SQUID/README.md

 	--anchor:
 		The anchor length in nucleotide.
 The program will only count reads spanning junctions with at least this anchor length on each side.
 The default is 8
 	--Cal:
-		Which  part of the program user choose to run, the choices are All/count/rMATS.
-All means run the whole program, count means only run the PI value calculation part, rMATS means only run the differential analysis of retained intron.
+		Which  part of the program user choose to run, the choices are All/count/DSI.
+All means run the whole program, count means only run the PI value calculation part, rMATS means only run the differential analysis of spliced introns.
 The default is All
 	--RPKM:
 		A file providing the RPKM value for each sample, the first column is gene ID with the following column being the RPKM value for each sample.
 If it is not provided, kallisto or cufflinks will be called to calculate RPKM value
 	--Comparison: